 Ward boundary management

-If a review is undertaken (which should occur once in every term in the year after an election), and a council is required to alter its ward boundaries due to a difference of greater than 10% in the number of electors between wards, the council is required to, among other things, consult the NSW Electoral Commission.
+If a review is undertaken and a council needs to adjust its ward boundaries, due to a difference of more than 10 per cent in the number of electors between wards, the council must consult the NSW Electoral Commission.

-An undivided council can only divide its area into wards, or abolish wards in its area if approval is given at a referendum.
-All enrolled electors in a council area vote in a referendum and the result of the referendum is binding on the council.
+A council can only divide its area into wards, or remove all wards in its area, if approval is given at a referendum.
+All enrolled electors in a council area must vote in a referendum and the result of the referendum is binding on the council.

-Boundary changes affecting local government areas that involve amalgamation occur through the Local Government Boundaries Commission, a statutory authority constituted under the Local Government Act 1993.
+Boundary changes affecting local government areas that involve amalgamation may occur by referral by the Minister of Local Government to the Local Government Boundaries Commission.